 Protecht.ERM allows for controls to be stored in a central library and ‘tagged’ into their various categories.
 Controls can be linked to risks on a one to one, one to many and many to one basis.

-Please contact Protecht at email@example.com if you would like further information on establishing, categorizing and monitoring controls and how Protecht.ERM can assist in embedding your risk management framework in your organisation.
+Please contact Protecht at firstname.lastname@example.org if you would like further information on establishing, categorising and monitoring controls and how Protecht.ERM can assist in embedding your risk management framework in your organisation.

 Author of 'A Short Guide to Operational Risk', David Tattam is an internationally recognised specialist in all facets of risk management, particularly at the enterprise level.
 His career includes many years working with PwC, as well as two Australian banks.
 His achievements include the creation of the Middle Office (Risk Management Department) for The Industrial Bank of Japan in Australia and the complete implementation of all Australian operations, systems, procedures and controls for Westdeutsche Landesbank (WestLB).